 Ready to get your production ReFrame Stamped?
 Apply now!
 If your production qualifies, gather all necessary documents and information, and click below to apply.

-ReFrame’s annual report on Gender & Hiring in Film was released on March 26, 2025, continuing its yearly analysis of equity in the film industry.
-As the industry as a whole experiences contraction, gender-diverse creators still bear the brunt of this impact — but at the same time, gender-balanced content is turning a profit at the box office.
+ReFrame’s annual report on Gender & Hiring in TV was released on August 20, 2025, continuing its yearly analysis of equity in the television industry.
+As the industry as a whole starts to rebound from contraction, gender-diverse creators are still experiencing work shortages — but at the same time, gender-balanced content draws millions more viewers than non-gender-balanced shows.

 Key Findings: